Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

  - Mapping between HR departments to Nedap Clients/Locations for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.

 - Mapping between HR Teams to Nedap Team/Employee for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.
  - Determine the scope **Types** that are required for the role assignments.
 The connector supports default **twelve scope possibilities**.
 The overview can be overwhelming to the customer in the entitlement overview.
-This means that there are ten entitlements created per Nedap Role.
+This means that there are twelve entitlements created per Nedap Role.
 Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.

 - The HelloID DataStorage must be enabled